 Peanut Butter Manhattan: a Skrewball Peanut Butter Whiskey Recipe

-You may not think about a peanut butter manhattan when you first get a bottle of peanut butter whiskey.
-But it’s one you’ll make again and again.
+A Peanut Butter Manhattan may not be the first peanut butter whiskey cocktail you try.
+But it’s the one you’ll make again and again.

 peanut butter manhattan in a coupe garnished with peanut butter cookie next to a bottle of skrewball peanut butter whiskey.